Feedback and Engagements

 Were you unable to attend the Seminars?

 We appreciate that not everyone can attend the Seminars, particularly those practitioners working in remote areas.
-To assist with this, the ABCB is again producing a free webcast of the Seminars.
-A webcast on changes to NCC Volume Three, the PCA will also be made available.
-It is expected that these webcasts will be available from the Resource library in late April.
+To assist with this, the ABCB has again produced free webcasts of the Seminars.
+A webcast on changes to NCC Volume Three, the PCA is also available.

 Want more information on NCC 2019 commercial energy efficiency changes?

-Given the interest in the energy efficiency changes included in NCC 2019 for commercial buildings, free breakfast seminar sessions will be held in most capital cities in May this year.
-A webcast will also be produced and made freely available from the Resource library shortly after the conclusion of the final seminar.
-The sessions will deep dive into the changes to Section J and preview the new supporting materials, such as a new façade calculator, which will be made available to assist practitioners adapt to the new provisions.
+Given the interest in the energy efficiency changes included in NCC 2019 for commercial buildings, free breakfast seminar sessions were held in most capital cities in May this year.
+A webcast will also be produced and made freely available from the Resource library shortly.

 Did you meet any of our Subject Matter Experts at the NCC Seminars?